Skip to main content

 • Affordable repayment plan with the underlying member, confirmed in writing.

 • IVA to combine the trade-credit balance with every other unsecured debt over a 5–6 year term.
 Personal-name trade liabilities count as unsecured debt and are written off at completion.
-Eligibility starts at around £5,000 of total unsecured debt.
+Suitability usually starts around protocol IVA debt levels, and low-debt cases should be checked against DMP or DRO first.

 • Debt Relief Order for total debt under £50,000 with very low spare income — note the trading restrictions during a DRO.